-This note examines how COVID-19 is affecting contract teachers in the public and private sectors in several African countries and provides recommendations for improving education resilience in the face of school closures.
-It has been published to mark the release of the TTF Review of the use of contract teachers in sub-Saharan Africa, based on research provided by Pierre Varly for the TTF.
+Based on research provided by Pierre Varly for the TTF, this note examines how COVID-19 is affecting contract teachers in the public and private sectors in several African countries and provides recommendations for improving education resilience in the face of school closures.
+It has been published to mark the release of the TTF Review of the use of contract teachers in sub-Saharan Africa.

 The current global education crisis